wesleylnaraujo/macos-tools-mcp-server/README.md

 # macOS Tools MCP Server

-A comprehensive MCP (Model Context Protocol) server for macOS that provides advanced system monitoring and file search capabilities.
+A MCP server for macOS that provides advanced system monitoring and file search capabilities.

 ## Table of Contents